dart-lang/site-www/src/_guides/language/analysis-options.md

     implicit-dynamic: false
 {% endprettify %}

+You can use the flags together or separately;
+both default to `true`.
+The presence of either flag, regardless of value, enables the Dart 2 type system.

+{% comment %}
+**PENDING:
+Do we still require strong-mode: true to make the analyzer using Dart 2 semantics?
+Will these flags still appear under strong-mode in Dart 2.0?
+Should we mention related command-line flags (--no-implicit-casts, --no-implicit-dynamic)?**
+{% endcomment %}

+`implicit-casts: <bool>`
+: A value of `false` ensures that the type inference engine never implicitly casts to a more specific type.
+  The following valid Dart code
+  includes an implicit downcast that would be caught by this flag:

+{% prettify dart %}
+Object o = ...;
+String s = o;  // Implicit downcast
+String s2 = s.substring(1);
+{% endprettify %}

+`implicit-dynamic: <bool>`
+: A value of `false` ensures that the type inference engine never chooses the `dynamic` type when it can't determine a static type.

+{% comment %}
+TODO: Clarify that description, and insert an example here.
+{% endcomment %}

 ## Enabling linter rules

 The analyzer package also provides a code linter.
 A wide variety of [linter rules](http://dart-lang.github.io/linter/lints/) are available.
-Linters tend to be non denominational&mdash;rules don't have to agree with each other.
+Linters tend to be nondenominational&mdash;rules don't have to agree with each other.
 For example, some rules are more appropriate for library packages and others are designed for Flutter apps.
-Note that some of the linter rules don't play well with strong mode, and linter rules can have false positives, unlike static analysis.
+Note that linter rules can have false positives, unlike static analysis.

 To enable a linter rule, add `linter:` to the analysis options file, followed by `rules:`.